kenschenke/Pascal65/docs/docs/langref/datatypes.md

    ch := #$41; // Same as letter 'a' (41 is 65 in hex)
 ```

+## Pointer Data Type

+A pointer is a variable that *points* to another variable.
+In this case, *points* means
+that the pointer variable is linked to the other variable.
+Updates to the pointer actually
+update the variable pointed to by the pointer.
+Please see the [pointers](pointers.md) topic
+for more information.

 ## Declared Data Types

 Examples of declared data types are arrays and records, discussed in separate topics.